Our pediatric occupational therapists help children develop the skills they need to grow into

 Stephanie Hoffman is one of our Occupational Therapists

-Raimee Landry is one of our Certified Occupational Therapy Assistants (COTA).
+Raimee Fletcher is one of our Certified Occupational Therapy Assistants (COTA).

 Bailey Krankey is one of our Certified Occupational Therapy Assistants (COTA).